 SI.
-No Codes formulated by the Company SEBI Regulation under which codes are formulated Code of Conduct for Board Members and Senior Management Regulation 17(5) of the SEBI (Listing Obligations Requirements) Regulations, 2015 Regulation 17(5) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 2.
+No. Codes formulated by the Company SEBI Regulation under which codes are formulated 1 Code of Conduct for Board Members and Senior Management Regulation 17(5) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 2.
 Code of Conduct to Regulate, Monitor and Report Trading by Designated Persons and their Immediate Relatives Regulation 9(1) read with Schedule B of SEBI (Prohibition of Insider Trading) Regulations, 2015 3 Code of Practices and Procedures for Fair Disclosure of Unpublished Price Sensitive Information Regulation 8(1) of SEBI (Prohibition of Insider Trading) Regulations, 2015